fastenhealth/policy/connect/privacy_policy.md

 Here are the ways we may share your information:

-- With affiliates that assist us in providing you with our Services, such as payment processors and cloud service providers, but we will require our affiliates to only use or disclose your information for the purposes of providing the services requested of them and in accordance with this Privacy Policy.
+- With affiliates that assist us in providing you with our Services, such as payment processors and cloud service providers, but we will require our affiliates to only use or disclose your information for the purposes of providing the services requested of them and in accordance with this Policy.
 - If we believe that the disclosure is reasonably necessary to (a) satisfy an applicable law, regulation, legal process, or enforceable governmental request; (b) detect, prevent, or otherwise address illegal or suspected illegal activities; or (c) protect the safety, rights, or property of Fasten Health, the public, or any person.
 - We may share your Personal Information with other businesses in connection with the sale, assignment, merger or other transfer of all or a portion of our business to those businesses.
-We will require those businesses to honor the rules of this Privacy Policy.
+We will require those businesses to honor the rules of this Policy.

 It is important to note that our third-party service providers have their own privacy policies, which may differ from ours.
 We encourage you to read their privacy policies to understand how they handle your information.

 By using Fasten Connect, you agree to the practices described in this section.
+If you want to opt out of sharing your Personal
+Information, then you can notify us and you should stop using our Services.
 If you have any concerns about how we share your information, please contact us at [notices@fastenhealth.com](mailto:notices@fastenhealth.com).

+We will not use your Personal Information to assert any form of claim or demand against you, unless you owe us a fee and we need to use your Personal Information to collect amounts owed to us.

 ### Customer Use Limitations